minio/docs/source/includes/container/steps-upgrade-minio-deployment.rst

 Use the :ref:`minio-upgrade-latest-tag` steps to upgrade your container.

-If the output resembles the following, you created the container using a specific image tag:
+The following output indicates the container was created using a specific image tag:

 .. code-block:: shell